MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Environment_Variables.md

 ## Create persistent environment variables on non-Windows platforms

 Linux and macOS have configuration files and scripts that the operating system uses to set environment variables before starting an application.

+When running PowerShell as the default (login) shell, you can define environment variables in the global initialization files supported by the operating system.
 For example on Linux, you can add environment variables to the `/etc/environment` file or create a script that sets environment variables and put it in the `/etc/profile.d` folder.
-On macOS, you can add environment variables to the `/etc/zshrc` file.
-For more information, see the documentation for your operating system.
+On macOS, you can add environment variables to the `/etc/profile` file.

+When starting PowerShell from another shell, you can define environment variables in the shell-specific initialization files used by non-login shells, such as `~/.bashrc` for `bash` or `~/.zshrc` for `zsh`.

+For more information, see the documentation for your operating system and default shell.

 ## PowerShell environment variables